pinkkila/stories/guide/cicd-guide.md

 ## Route 53 and Certificate Manager

-- Next we need a domain and if you don't have one yet, just navigate to **Route53** dashboard and go to "Register domain".
+- For next step a domain is needed and if you don't have one yet, just navigate to **Route53** dashboard and go to "Register domain".
 - If you already have a domain or your registration is finished, navigate to **Certificate Manager** dashboard and then select "Request":

 ![img.png](cicd-guide-img/img68.png)